Question: What are the most important factors involved in choosing a financial advisor?

 Answer: We received various versions of the above paraphrased comments over the past few months and thought it was interesting that Peter Schiff's firm has many unsatisfied clients despite his words of warning.
 It seems his money management side was highly exposed to international equities and this combined with losses from the strong U.S. Dollar resulted in losses of 50% or more in accounts managed by Euro Pacific Capital - Schiff's firm.
 According to the Wall Street Journal (1/30/09), this article only confirms some of our thoughts at the time we received several of the above referenced well wishes.

-Question: Could you elaborate on your doubleheader comment on CNBC last October in reply to investors being so positive with the passage of the initial bailout package?
+Question: Could you elaborate on your doubleheader comment on CNBC in october 2008 in reply to investors being so positive with the passage of the initial bailout package?

 Answer: After our warnings about global equity markets back in the summer of 2007, we were constantly getting inquiries as to how long these dire times would last.
 Many times we were asked what inning were we in and our response was that subprime's ripple effects would be much more pervasive than anyone expects.
 We saw many new portfolios taking too much risk (emerging markets, financials, etc.) and heard so many stories of investors being talked out of selling in August and September last year that we were trying to come up with a memorable way to let investors know that those advisors saying just ride out the storm or that thought the bailout was a "cure all" were well off target.
 Subsequent to these various positive comments with the bailout, we felt compelled to respond to the what inning are we in question regarding the stock market sell-off with the statement "...we are in the 9th inning", which after our words of warning for the previous 16 months brought on a sigh of relief only to follow it with - "the only problem is no one told investors that we are in a doubleheader."
 That is what we were seeing in 2008, the second game of the doubleheader with unemployment rising and earnings reports disappointing.
 In other words, we felt in early October that expectations were still too high and investors still did not understand the extent of our problems and how they would negatively affect the global economies.